Nercury/mars-wrong-results/README.md

 ## Dependency versions

 - System.Data.SqlClient `4.8.1`

-- Dapper `2.0.35`
+Issue originally found on way earlier SqlClient version, so this is probably not a regression.

-Issue originally found on way earlier SqlClient/Dapper version, so this is probably not a regression.
+## Async/await

-Failed to observe the issue when queried without `Dapper`.
+Failed to observe the issue when using sync reader.

 ## Transaction